kieranjwhite/calendar_mirror/README.md

 status information.

 * **Flashing '!'.** The unit is powered up and the application is running normally and connected to the Internet.
+This indicator has been removed in the latest version of the code as the frequent updates were affecting the display.
 * **Steady 'G'.** A network operation is in progress.
 While this is showing the unit will not respond to button presses.
 If 'G' remains on screen for a number of seconds it is likely that the Internet has